-Note: DisplaySync Pro is not available on the X841UHD model.
+Note: DisplaySync Pro is not available on the P212, X651UHD, X841UHD, and X981UHD models.

 The dual upstream USB ports allows the integrated USB hub to switch between two different host PCs.
 Devices connected to the USB outputs on the monitor will be switched between the two upstream ports.
 This switching can be linked to the video input selection on the monitor so that as the video input is switched from one host PC to the other, any USB devices connected to the monitor, such as a keyboard and mouse, will also be switched along with the video.